marcusGH/massively-parallel-apsp/research-and-planning/README.md

   - [ ] How does message passing work in these multiprocessors?:
     * Are there packets being sent around, and they queue up at manager thread?
     * Does it communicate with manager thread through shared memory, requiring locking?
+  - [ ] Arrange supervision to discuss the parallel matrix multiplication algorithm to find shortest paths

 - [ ] Expand work plan
   * Important to get points like